-Bankrupt railway, former employees plead guilty in Lac-Megantic case
+Bankrupt railway and former employees settle, fined $1.25-million in Lac-Mégantic case

-The railway at the centre of the Lac-Megantic train explosion as well as several of its former employees settled with federal prosecutors on Monday and were ordered to pay fines totalling $1.25-million while one ex-railway worker was given a conditional jail term.
+The bankrupt railway at the centre of the Lac-Mégantic train explosion as well, as several of its former employees, settled with federal prosecutors on Monday and were ordered to pay fines totalling $1.25-million, while one ex-railway worker was given a conditional jail term.

-Montreal Maine and Atlantic Railway, the company that owned the train that derailed in the small town killing 47 people, pleaded guilty to violating the Fisheries Act and was ordered to pay $1-million.
+Montreal Maine and Atlantic Railway, the company that owned the train that derailed in the small town killing 47 people, was found guilty in Quebec Court of violating the Fisheries Act after crude oil leaked into the Megantic Lake and Chaudiere River.

+The company was ordered to pay the maximum fine of $1-million due to "the seriousness of the infraction," said Josee Pratte, lawyer with the Public Prosecution Service of Canada, which brought the charges.

 Six ex-MMA employees pleaded guilty to violating the Railway Safety Act, namely for failing to ensure the convoy was properly secured the night before it moved on its own and derailed into the small town.